liztheshiz/chat-app/README.md

 ## Purpose of this App

-Chat App was developed to provide an opportunity to learn about native app development, and hone the relevant skills.
+Chat App was developed to practice native app development using React Native.

+## Setup Manual

-## Dependencies
+## Complete List of Dependencies

 - HTML5
 - CSS3